-The Peace Corps underwent a complete culture shift during the Obama Administration.
 The health, safety, and security of Volunteers are the Peace Corps’ top priorities.
 Over the past few years, the Peace Corps has undergone one of the most extensive reform efforts in the agency’s history, intensely focusing on improving the quality of support we provide to Volunteers, particularly in health, safety, and security.

 Developed and implemented Sexual Assault Risk-Reduction and Response Program